-Natural hazard lands may be unsafe for development because of their physical characteristics, and may pose a potential risk for loss of life, property damage, and social disruption if developed.
-Development shall generally be directed to areas outside of natural hazard lands.
-Council, in consultation with the Conservation Authority, will examine, from time to time, the need to upgrade and/or prepare mapping of Natural Hazard Areas and the flood plain along waterbodies.
+a) Council, in consultation with the Conservation Authority, will examine, from time to time, the need to upgrade and/or prepare mapping of Natural Hazards Hazard Areas.
+Periodic updates to floodplain mapping may be undertaken in consultation with the Conservation Authority and any other agency having jurisdiction without an amendment to this Plan.
 The Township shall consider the potential impacts of climate change that may increase the risk associated with natural hazards.